conema/TransE-pyspark/README.md

  terraform apply
  ```
  After a while (wait!) it should print some public DNS in a green color, these are the public dns of your instances.
+ It can happen that the command doesn't work (with an error like "Connection timeout"), usually it can be solved by doing a `terraform destroy` and re-do the `terraform apply`.

 9. Connect via ssh to all your instances via
  ```